 - Food & Water: Plan to bring your own.
 Water and a couple of other beverages along with energy bars, candy, and a few other light snacks are available at the Visitor Center.
 Drinking fountains are located at the Rodeo Beach Picnic Area.
 A restaurant and bar, Murry Circle, is located at the lodge at Cavallo Point in Fort Baker; the Travis Marina Bar and Presidio Yacht Club are at the marina in Fort Baker.

-- Bathrooms: Most are vaulted toilets, aside from the ones at the Visitor Center, Rodeo Beach and Muir Beach, and not all have running water (none have soap), so bring hand-sanitizer.
+- Bathrooms: Most are vaulted toilets, aside from the ones at the Visitor Center, Rodeo Beach, and Muir Beach, and not all have running water (none have soap), so bring hand sanitizer.

 - Driving: The nearest gas station is in Sausalito and Mill Valley.
-Many hills, turns and narrow roads in the park require diligent, focused attention will driving; make plans accordingly.
+Many hills, turns and narrow roads in the park require diligent, focused attention while driving; make plans accordingly.
 One way to navigate between the two main fort sections is through a one-way tunnel with a 5-minute wait period.
 Another way is taking the windy Conzelman Road that hugs the cliffs, and at one point becomes one-way for about 3 miles.
 Many military batteries can be seen and explored along this road.
 The Tennessee Valley Area can only be reached by vehicle or hiking.

-Fort Baker is on the bay-side of the Golden Gate Bridge and may seem larger than it is because of the tight concentration of buildings previously owned by the military.
+Fort Baker is on the bay side of the Golden Gate Bridge and may seem larger than it is because of the tight concentration of buildings previously owned by the military.
 They are now overseen by the park service but managed by park concession partners, like the Bay Area Discovery Museum and the Cavallo Point—the Lodge at Golden Gate.
-Two fishing piers and a few trails around Fort Baker give views of the Golden Gate Bridge, San Francisco and the surrounding area.
+Two fishing piers and a few trails around Fort Baker give views of the Golden Gate Bridge, San Francisco, and the surrounding area.
 Fort Baker has a lot of history around the property, and often at these points of interest, there is a sign with a phone number displayed to call in for more information.
 These signs are a part of the park’s cell phone audio tour.

 The GGNRA manages the picnic spot at the Yellow Bluff overlook and the very next picnic spot less than a mile up East Road or the Bay Trail.
 They both have one large, designated parking spot with an accessible path to the picnic area and benches; no bathrooms.
-At Yellow Bluff, there are a two picnic tables with extended ends for more access and the other spot has one such table.
+At Yellow Bluff, there are two picnic tables with extended ends for more access and the other spot has one such table.

 There is one picnic table along the Horseshoe Cove overlooking the Golden Gate Bridge, located off the Bay Trail at a large parking lot on Sommerville Road, right by the U.S. Coast Guard office.
 An opening has been made for barrier-free access.
 A trashcan and a few backless benches are nearby.
 One designated parking spot is large enough for van access; no paved pad.
 This picnic area also has the San Francisco Bay Trail running on the perimeter

 Within Fort Baker, visitors have access to two paved fishing piers with views of the Golden Gate Bridge.
 The first paved pier is at the tip of the Point Cavallo peninsula next to a few handicapped parking spots.
 This pier is about 6 feet wide.
-The other is off Moore Road with one van accessible spot.
+The other is off Moore Road with one van-accessible spot.
 Here, head to the right side where the entrance is widest; the pier itself is about 20 feet wide.
 On the other side of the Golden Gate Bridge on the Bay Trail is where Conzelman Road begins.

 - Battery Yates (0.2 miles) and the Fort Baker Bay Trail (0.4 miles)